bhlevca/WebGnomeAPI/help/views/form/oil/library.rst

+.. keywords
+   oil, oil query form, api, viscosity

-`Oil Query Form`
+Oil Query Form
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Oil Query Form offers several ways to search for an Oil.
-You can search by name, location, category, `API`, or v`iscosity`.
+You can search by name, location, category, API, or viscosity.

 * Use the search filed to search for an oil by name or location.
 * Use the Category drop-down menu to search by category.